 SACO was delighted to work with American conceptual artist Jenny Holzer to feature For Philadelphia, an LED art installation that runs along the ceiling of Comcast Technology Center’s ultra-technology enabled lobby using high-speed SACO V-Stream Video protocol.

-The custom installation measures a total of 2,152 linear feet and is separated into 9 strips, designed specifically to display animated text and video background content.
-SACO specially made a 6.34mm pixel pitch to fit in between the architectural ceiling wood slats that travel the entire length of the lobby and traverses the escalator area.
+The custom installation measures a total of 2,152 linear feet and is separated into nine strips, designed specifically to display animated text and video background content.
+SACO specially made a 6.34 mm pixel pitch to fit in between the architectural ceiling wood slats that travel the entire length of the lobby and traverse the escalator area.

-SACO went even further to create custom greyed out contrast plates and a bespoke low profile, discreet mounting system to seamlessly integrate into the building’s unique architecture and design.
+SACO went even further to create custom greyed out contrast plates and a low bespoke profile, a discreet mounting system to seamlessly integrate into the building’s unique architecture and design.